KeithAlt/ums-demo-api/README.md

-A demo CRUD API made using Java, Maven, & Spring
+A demo CRUD API made using Java/Spring